 Commissioners overstepped their bounds and are being disrespectful of the school board, he said.

 “We’re not circumventing anything,” Walker added.
 “We’re operating on the authority we have.

 “And, clearly, we have different opinions about the possible effect of cell towers … we’re responsible for the safety and well-being of our youth, not just their education, and we take that responsibility very seriously.”

-Walker is referring, of course, to the letter the DeKalb County Board of Commissioners wrote late last month to county CEO Burrell Ellis, demanding the county deny construction permits for the towers to T-Mobile, the company with which the school system has contracted.
+Walker is referring, of course, to the to county CEO Burrell Ellis, demanding the county deny construction permits for the towers to T-Mobile, the company with which the school system has contracted.
 The commissioners said they believe T-Mobile and the school system are trying to circumvent a state law that says government property is exempt from local property zoning regulations if the land is being used for a governmental purpose.